gephi/gephi-documentation/gephi-lite/docs/user-manual/github-auth.md

 That’s why we provide an optional **GitHub integration**.
 If you want to use it you have to first authenticate using your GitHub account.
 Once onde you’ll be able to open and save graphs directly from [Github Gist](https://gist.github.com/).

 Using Github Gist allow you to save your graph on Github Cloud but also to share then publicly if you want.
-Read the [](../integration/permalinks.md)

 ## Authentication